minghao2016/chemogenomicAlg4DTIpred/README.md

 - Run source("demo_sth.R") file to get the result

-If you hanve any questions, please contact Dr. Ming Hao at: kevin.m.hao@gmail.com
+If you have any questions, please contact Dr. Ming Hao at: kevin.m.hao@gmail.com